Satoshi-Engineering/tipcards/README.md

 * Create a `frontend/.env.development.local` file  (or copy it from `frontend/.env.development`)  and add the following variable:
   - `VITE_BACKEND_API_ORIGIN` probably http://localhost:4000 -> where your frontend will be served

+### Testing

+If you want to test the tipcards on your local machine, here are some hints
+- Fund your https://legend.lnbits.com/wallet with 1 - 100sats.
+The tipcard redeeming creates a lightning invoice
+via lnbits and there are transaction costs.
+- It won't work with your smartphone, because the development setup restricted to localhost.
+(And if you use `vite --host` to expose the port, your lightning apps will refuse to work because there is no ssl connection)
+  - We use BlueWallet Deskop app for testing (it can access localhost)

 ### VSCode